mbabynames search ✿

-Titan is a two-syllable name of English origin, meaning "noble and strong".
+from the Greek, meaning "great one".
+Titan is a two-syllable name of Greek origin, meaning "great one".
 It ends with a soft nasal -n, which shapes how middle names connect to it phonetically.

 2